RayhanNazir/Senior-Design/README.md

 - [Professional Biographies - Ethan](Homework-Assignments/Professional%20Bio%20Ethan.pdf)

 ## Budget
-Detail the project's budget and financial considerations.
+No Budget at the current moment.

 ## Appendix
 Include any additional information or resources.